SIPHR

 More than one key per repo

-The wrap-to-recipient primitives already work for one person.
-This phase ships them for multi-collaborator repos and the painful case (revocation).
+The wrap-to-recipient primitives worked for one person; this phase shipped them for multi-collaborator repos and the painful case (revocation).

-• Invite by public-key fingerprint · pending-invite handshake
+• Invite by public-key fingerprint · pending-invite accept/decline handshake

-• Wrap repo key to each accepted collaborator client-side
+• Wrap repo key to each accepted collaborator (repo_recipients · client-side)

-• Issues / PRs with encrypted bodies (per-thread sub-key)
+• Issues / PRs / comments with encrypted bodies at rest (per-repo DEK)

-• Web of trust: mark another fingerprint as verified out-of-band
+• Web of trust: signed cross-attestation of another fingerprint

 design coverage · 03 Repo page (collaborator list) · 06 Featured (multi-org model)